 A wall of text works fine during a Tuesday afternoon tabletop exercise.
 It falls apart at 3 AM when you need to know whether to isolate a host or call the CISO first.
 A flowchart turns sequential text into a decision tree you can follow in real time.
 That’s a fundamentally different tool.

-Python FastAPI backend handles parsing.
-React frontend handles visualization.
+Python FastAPI backend handles parsing, storage, and AI generation.
+React frontend handles visualization and execution.

 The backend ingests playbooks in two formats: Markdown and Mermaid.
 Most teams write procedures as numbered lists with headers for each phase.
 The parser reads document structure, identifies phase boundaries from headers, extracts steps from list items, and detects decision points from conditional language (“if,” “when,” “depending on”).
 Then it builds a graph with nodes and edges for the frontend.